List of 40 Famous Forests in India to visit

 Parambikulam Tiger Reserve is Famous for Which Animal

-Other than Tigers, Asian elephants, Gaur, Spotted deer, Sambar, Barking deer, Gaur, Nilgiri tahr, flying squirrel, etc., are seen here.
-It has the highest density of Gaur in the entire South India.
+Other than Tigers, Asian elephants, Gaur, Spotted deer, Sambar, Barking deer, Nilgiri tahr, flying squirrel, etc., are seen here.
+It has the highest Gaur density in South India.

 Best Time to Visit Parambikulam Tiger Reserve